from 8am to 8pm)

 Latvian citizens who are eligible to vote, as well as citizens of other member states of the European Union who reside in Latvia (unless information regarding them has been entered into the Population Register of Latvia) have the right to elect the European Parliament.
 Those citizens who have reached 18 years of age have the right to vote in Latvia.

 Citizens of other member states of the European Union who wish to exercise their voting rights in Latvia must personally or by post submit an application to the Central Election Commission by 24 April regarding a wish to vote in the Republic of Latvia and an undertaking not to exercise voting rights in another Member State of the European Union.

-Submission of candidate lists to the elections of the European Parliament will take place between 5 March and 20 March.
-Lists of candidates will have to be submitted to the Central Election Commission
+Submission of candidate lists to the elections of the European Parliament took place between 5 March and 20 March.
+Lists of candidates had to be submitted to the Central Election Commission.

 Political parties and associations of political parties registered according to the procedure established by the law may submit lists of candidates to the elections of the European Parliament.
 There may be up to 16 candidates in each list.

 There are 14 candidate lists registered for the elections of the European Parliament in Latvia.

 On 24 May 2014, the election day, polling stations will be open between 7.00am and 8.00pm.

 Early voting will take place at polling stations between 21 May and 23 May several hours a day.
 On 21 May polling stations will be open between 5.00pm and 8.00pm, on 22 May – between9.00am and 12.00pm and on 23 May – between 10.00am and 4.00pm.

 A voter will have to present a valid passport or anID card to vote at the European Parliamentary elections.